JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 {% include embed-audio.html src="/assets/wav/posts/synthesis/2022-06-26-sine-saw-square-triangle-basic-waveforms-in-synthesis/triangle_example.flac" %}

-As you can hear, it's a bit brighter than sine.
+As you can hear, it's a bit brighter than the sine.

 The triangle waveform in the time-domain looks as follows.